Fostering Trust in Decentralized Governance: Interview with Charlie Feng, Co-Founder at Agora

 Q: What’s a game you’ve played recently that impressed you from a design or storytelling perspective?

-I haven’t played many new games recently, still on some old ones, but two stand out.
+Charlie: I haven’t played many new games recently, still on some old ones, but two stand out.
 One is RuneScape, which I played as a kid and didn’t even realise was still alive.
 The company is actually crushing it, with revenue growing every year, over a billion dollars now, and a loyal player base.

 Q: What is one startup you’ve advised or invested in that surprised you with its success or pivot?

-I haven’t done a lot of formal advising, but I’ve invested in over 50 early-stage startups.
+Charlie: I haven’t done a lot of formal advising, but I’ve invested in over 50 early-stage startups.
 Many have changed a lot, including Agora.

 Q: What do you look for in startups before investing?

-It depends on the stage.
+Charlie: It depends on the stage.
 Later stage, I care more about metrics, is the go-to-market engine working, is the product working?

 At the co-founding stage, when there’s maybe just the start of a product, my investment is a bet on the people.
 I look at three things:

-1. Market selection: is it big enough for venture-scale returns?
+1. Market selection: Is it big enough for venture-scale returns?

 2. Will the founder run through walls?
 Startups are hard.
 The product will change.
 The plan will get punched in the face by reality.
 Who will roll with the punches and not give up?

-3. Founder-market fit: is this the right founder for this market?
+3. Founder-market fit: Is this the right founder for this market?
 Different spaces require different strengths.
 You’re unlikely to succeed in govtech without government experience or connections.
 For example: I know I’m not the right founder for a B2C social app, I don’t use Snapchat or TikTok.
 It’s not my intuition space.
 In healthtech, the same goes for industry expertise.
 Founders need to fit the market they’re tackling.

 Q: How does the startup funding climate compare between Toronto and San Francisco?

-Funding in general is back on the rise after cooling last year, especially around AI.
+Charlie: Funding in general is back on the rise after cooling last year, especially around AI.

 San Francisco has far more capital and investors, so your odds of raising are better there.
 That said, I’m optimistic about Canada.
 Many angels who lived in SF are moving back and committing to building the Canadian ecosystem.